trumpfheller/trumpfheller.github.io/testing/bt_scenario_ClassicBluetooth.md

 * Devices:
   * Two Bluetooth-enabled devices with BR/EDR support (e.g., smartphones, tablets, or specialized Bluetooth test devices).
-  * This scenario does not apply for OOB OTA.
+  * This scenario does not apply to OOB OTA.
 * Software:
   * Bluetooth communication application or test tool that supports continuous data transfer.
 * Configuration: